loeiten/ml_nanodegree_capstone/capstone_proposal.md

 fancy models obtained through machine learning is needed at all.
-If it turns out that some simple methods performs really well, it could be interesting to see if machine learning has something to add to the problem at at all.
+If it turns out that some simple methods performs really well, it could be interesting to see if machine learning has something to add to the problem at all.

 The next step in the project would be to experiment with different techniques.
 This can potentially take a lot of effort as there are many techniques to explore.
-However the following techniques can be interesting to have a look at
+However, the following techniques can be interesting to have a look at
 * KNN, as this is a simple model, and has proved successful at for example [QuantDesk](https://classroom.udacity.com/courses/ud501/lessons/4684695874/concepts/46403887880923)
 * [Generalized Linear Models](http://scikit-learn.org/stable/modules/linear_model.html)
-like Bayesian Regression
+like Bayesian Regression.
 * Neural nets, in particular convolutional neural networks as these have a tendency to perform well when the "relative positions" of the features is important.